I took bellydance lessons and performed, then became interested in costume. The historical relationship of dance and culture is fascinating.

-Ancient Egyptian Instruments.
 In ancient Egyptian paintings, harps are often seen, along with a long necked string instrument and something called a sistrum.
 The sistrum was associated with dancing and is a "shaker" type of percussion.
-(It is shown at left).
+(It is shown at below).

 Ancient Sumerian Instruments: reed pipes, vertical flutes, lyres, harps, kitharas, drums, clappers, sistrum (frame with rattling cross-bars)

 Because music is such an integral part of the human experience from prehistory to now, the origination of certain instruments, of rhythms, and the actual songs are sometimes lost to us, but historians do their best to piece together the evidence.
 We might guess that the forms of playing the music was passed down through the ages in some recognizable way in the country music of the regions - especially when played by the same instruments that are depicted in the temple and burial art.